Invariant Gibbs measures and global strong solutions for nonlinear Schr\"odinger equations in dimension two: Introduction

-The theory of para-controlled calculus, { which is in spirit the point of departure of the present paper,} takes a different approach {and is based on the following idea.} { In the approach of Bourgain and of Da Prato-Debussche mentioned above,} some nonlinear interactions between $u_{\mathrm{lin}}$ and $v$ may not have enough regularity despite { $v$ being} more regular than $u_{\mathrm{lin}}$. { A key observation however, is that} the only bad terms here are the high-low interactions where the high frequencies come from $u_{\mathrm{lin}}$ and { the} low frequencies come from $v$, and such terms { can be} \emph{para-controlled} by the high-frequency inputs (which are nonlinear interactions of $u_{\mathrm{lin}}$ with itself). { Here $f$ being} para-controlled by $g$ simply means that $f$ equals the high-low paraproduct of $g$ { with some other function $h$, up to a smoother remainder}.
-With such structure one can show that these para-controlled terms have similar randomness structures as the nonlinear interactions of $u_{\mathrm{lin}}$ with itself and can { then} be handled similarly as in Bourgain's or Da Prato-Debussche's approach, leaving an even smoother remainder.
-An example \cite{GIP} is the cubic heat equation with additive white noise on $\mathbb{T}^3$, where $\xi$ is the spacetime white noise (the actual equation involves some subtle renormalization which we omit for simplicity).
-The solution one constructs has the form where $J$ is the Duhamel operator associated with the heat equation, and $P_N$ etc. are standard Littlewood-Paley projections.
-The term $X$ para-controlled by the bilinear Gaussian $u_{\mathrm{lin}}^2$ will be constructed in some less regular space, which allows the remainder $Y$ to be constructed in a more regular space.
-The para-controlled calculus also has a higher order variant, see \cite{BaBe, BaBeFr}, which is believed to have { comparable power to the theory of regularity structures.
-We refer the reader to \cite{CCh,GP, GP2, GP3, GP4, MouWe3, Perk, BaBe, BaBe2, BaBeFr} and references therein for a nice exposition of these ideas and some other recent developments on this method. }
+The theory of para-controlled calculus, which is in spirit the point of departure of the present paper, takes a different approach and is based on the following idea.
+In the approach of Bourgain and of Da Prato-Debussche mentioned above, some nonlinear interactions between $u_{\mathrm{lin}}$ and $v$ may not have enough regularity despite $v$ being more regular than $u_{\mathrm{lin}}$.
+However, a key observation is that, the only bad terms here are the high-low interactions where the high frequencies come from $u_{\mathrm{lin}}$ and the low frequencies come from $v$, and such terms can be \emph{para-controlled} by the high-frequency inputs (which are nonlinear interactions of $u_{\mathrm{lin}}$ with itself).
+Here $f$ being para-controlled by $g$ simply means that $f$ equals the high-low paraproduct of $g$ with some other function $h$, up to a smoother remainder.
+With such structure, these para-controlled terms can be shown to have similar randomness structures as the nonlinear interactions of $u_{\mathrm{lin}}$ with itself, and thus can be handled similarly as in Bourgain's or Da Prato-Debussche's approach, leaving an even smoother remainder.
+The para-controlled calculus also has a higher order variant, see \cite{BaBe, BaBeFr}.
+We refer the reader to \cite{CCh,GP, GP2, GP3, GP4, MouWe3, Perk, BaBe, BaBe2, BaBeFr} and references therein for expositions of these ideas and some other recent developments on this method.